wp-plugins/csv-2-post/readme.txt

 == Installation ==

-1. You can place the csv-2-post folder in the plugins directory using FTP
-1. You can also upload the plugin using Wordpress plugin screen (wp-admin/plugin-install.php)
+1. Please try to install CSV 2 POST from WordPress.org by going to Plugins --> Add New and searching "CSV 2 POST".
+This is safer and quicker than any other methods.
-1. If your Wordpress installation is on a path that includes "csv2post" it will trigger debugging to activate.
+1. If your WordPress installation is on a path that includes "csv2post" it will trigger debugging to activate.
 This is meant for localhost development and can be disabled.
-1. Your CSV file should be uploaded using FTP or Wordpress itself.
+1. Your CSV file should be uploaded using FTP or WordPress itself.
 Submit the path to CSV 2 POST, CSV 2 POST does not handle the upload.
 I have left this independent because there is security to consider for a lot of .csv files and the user should decide where best to store the file.
-1. Please ensure wherever your .csv file is stored that Wordpress has permission to access the folder and file.
+1. Please ensure wherever your .csv file is stored that WordPress has permission to access the folder and file.
 Permissions can be changed in your hosting control panel for a directory.
 Developer software such as PhpED also allows it.

 == Frequently Asked Questions ==

+= As a WebTechGlobal subscriber can I get higher priority support for this plugin? = Yes - subscribers are put ahead of my Free Workflow and will not only result in a quicker response for support but requests for new features are marked with higher priority.

+= Can I hire you to customize the plugin for me? =
+Yes - you can pay to improve the plugin to suit your needs.
+However many improvements will be done free.
+Please post your requirements on the plugins forum first before sending me Paypal or Bitcoins.
+If your request is acceptable within my plans it will always be added to the WTG Tasks Management plugin which is part of my workflow system.
+The tasks priority can be increased based on your WebTechGlobal subscription status, donations or contributions you have made.

 = Can I import CommissionJunction affiliate feeds? = Download .csv files from Commission Junction then upload them or paste a URL directly to a .csv file on any domain to import it that way.
 Commission Junction and all other affiliate networks are supported.

 = Is there a limit to the number of posts I can create? = There are no limits others than what your server will allow you to do in a single request.
-There are also more features in CSV 2 POST free edition than most (possibly all) .csv importers.
-Things like features images and permalinks are withheld in other free editions to encourage premium sale.
-I rely on people purchasing CSV 2 POST pro to either show their gratitide for my hundreds of hours unpaid work on the project.

 = Will CSV 2 POST help me with SEO? =
 Yes CSV 2 POST allows the creation of post meta (custom fields) which are used by most SEO solutions.
 More support can be added on